macbetthh/note_taking/README.md

-# 📝Note Taking
+# 📝Note Taking App
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ---

 ## Description
-##### ✨Note Taker: Organize Your Thoughts with Ease✨
+##### ✨Note Taking: Organize Your Thoughts with Ease✨

-Note Taker is a web application that allows users to write, save, and delete notes.
+Note Taking is a web application that allows users to write, save, and delete notes.
 It's perfect for small business owners and individuals who need to keep track of tasks and organize their thoughts.
 Built with Express.js, this application provides a seamless experience for managing your notes.

 ---